CoderGauri/consultation_app/README.md

 setPostName('');: This line resets the postName state to an empty string, clearing the input field for the post name.
 This ensures that after submitting a post, the input field is cleared for the user to enter a new post name. setDescription('');: Similarly, this line resets the description state to an empty string, clearing the textarea input field for the post description.
 After executing the handleSubmit function, the form data is processed, the posts state is updated with the new post, and the input fields are cleared for the user to submit another post if desired.
 This function encapsulates the logic for handling form submission in the component.
+=>Delete the post
+=>In order to delete the post , we add a button below every renders post.
+=>In order to delete the post , we add a button below every renders post.
+=>const handleDelete = (index) => { ... }: This defines a function named handleDelete which takes the index of the post to be deleted as a parameter.
+=>const updatedPosts = [...posts];: This line creates a copy of the posts array using the spread operator (...).
+This is done to avoid directly mutating the original posts state array.
+=>updatedPosts.splice(index, 1);: The splice method is used to remove one element from the updatedPosts array at the specified index.
+This modifies the updatedPosts array in place.
+=>setPosts(updatedPosts);: Finally, the setPosts function is called with the updated array (updatedPosts) to update the state of posts and trigger a re-render of the component.
+=><button>: This is an HTML button element.
+=>onClick={() => handleDelete(index)}: This sets up an event listener for the click event on the button.
+When the button is clicked, the handleDelete function is called with the index of the post to be deleted as an argument.
+The index is passed as an argument to handleDelete because the button is usually rendered within a loop where index identifies the specific post to delete.
 =>